Paroxysmisch/genome-assembly/dissertation/main.typ

 @granola facilitates an adaptive normalization layer by allowing its affine parameters $gamma_(b, n, d)^l, beta_(b, n, d)^l in RR$ to be dependent on the input-graph, by calculating them using a maximally expressive, shallow @gnn layer---$"GNN"_"Norm"$. @alg:granola proves a detailed overview of @granola.

 #modelexplanation[
-  @granola has the potential to significantly improve the performance on this task as each overlap graph contains a unique set of artifacts (including none at all), so input-adaptivity is important.
+  @granola's input-adaptivity feature has the potential to improve performance on this task as each overlap graph contains a unique set of artifacts (including none at all).
 Additionally, prior work @lovro used BatchNorm/InstanceNorm, which the @granola authors show can lead to a loss in model capacity @granola-paper.
 ]

 === Complete model architecture